 Hakozaki Shrine’s ‘Hojoya’ Festival: Autumn in Hakata Has Arrived.

-This article may include product promotions.
+This article may contain product promotions.

 Hojoya, held at Hakozaki Shrine in Fukuoka City from September 12th to 18th every year, is one of Kyushu’s largest autumn festivals, attracting around 1 million visitors.
 It is also one of Hakata’s three major festivals, alongside the Hakata Dontaku Port Festival and the Hakata Gion Yamakasa.